TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

-The Update A Comment Page is only accessable to a Logged In User who is the User/Author of that Comment.
+The Update A Comment Page is only accessible to a Logged In User who is the User/Author of that Comment.
-A Update Comment form is provided with the original comment present for the User/Author to update.
+An Update Comment form is provided with the original comment present for the User/Author to update.
-Two link buttons are supplied for the User/Author Choice to either Update the Comment or Cancel to leave the current Update Page which will return / Redirect the User/Author tot he Browsse Page.
+Two link buttons are supplied for the User/Author Choice to either Update the Comment or Cancel to leave the current Update Page which will return / Redirect the User/Author to the Browse Page.

 [Back to top ⇧](#contents)